nourabdalaziz/Point-Of-Sale-System-ReactJS/README.md

 The following form will come up when the admin clicks on Add-Category button to add a new category to the categories table.
 On bluring, the field will be checked if it is filled or not (it is required field).
 If not, then a red messege will appear under the field showing that the field is required.

 The same form will pop up when clicking on updating icon for a specific category but the field will be filled with the selected category data as initial values.

+Submitting the form will add anew category to the table and cancelling the process by clicking on 'cancel' button will close the pop up form with no changes occured on the table.

 <div align="center">
     <img src="https://user-images.githubusercontent.com/108607595/200154464-d8741d03-50fc-457e-9124-e653c49e735e.PNG" width ="60%"/>